 Monroe Motivate Sequence--Presentation Skills (Video Link)

 b.
 Write 5 short sections of each of the 5 steps of the motivate sequence for 3Doodler.

 c.
 Post your answers to your personal page.

 Wikis provide a platform for students to share information and contribute to group knowledge, which makes them feel connected and builds rapport.
 In the Wiki for Homework page, clear instructions are given with resources, which saves students time and energy to remember tasks when all information is organized and well-categorized for them to be collaborative and creative.

 The creation of Wikis is very simple with different buttons for writing and multimedia, which are very intuitive for students.
-One of the most useful functions is the hyperlink which allows students to include links of other Wiki pages or websites or files.
+One of the most useful functions is the hyperlink which allows students to include links to other Wiki pages or websites or files.
 Users can also reorganize information easily by inserting new pages, links, answers, or any other types of information.
-All the information allows students to view and review without worrying about storing or losing them in their computers.
+All the information allows students to view and review without worrying about storing or losing them on their computers.